 Use Sepia 10% (L) over the darker fur patches to soften the strokes and fill in any white specks of paper.

 It was at this point of the drawing that I realized I had made a mistake.
 I had taken the dark tear stain marking down too far!

-If this had been a realistic drawing of a cat for a portrait commission this might not have been enough to rectify the error and I may have started again.
-But as this was a wild cat and not someone's pet, I felt it was a good opportunity to show that we all make errors and some are correctable.
+If this had been a realistic rendering of a cat for a portrait the commission would have been lost.
+However, I didn't abandon the project, as I felt it was an opportunity to show we all make mistakes and some are correctable.